boyle181/Drone-Sim-Project/README.md

 ## DATA COLLECTION
 Data collection allows us to collect valuable data throughout the duration of the simulation.
 Data such as the time since a entity has been initially created, the total distance traveled by a particular entity, the account information of the entity (See wallet feature), The battery usage by a drone (See wallet feature), and the total number of trips that the drone has done.
 Multiple simulations can be run, and a folder called “CSV” will populate with data regarding each run of the simulation.
 The files contained in “CSV” will be named according to the time the simulation was ran.
 The user can interact with the CSVs by browsing the CSV/ directory.
 This adds to the existing work by allowing data to be outputted that can be analyzed.
 Data collection was implemented in the  using the singleton design pattern.

+## WALLET
+### What does it do?
+The wallet sytem is a feature which allows our simulation to track the robot and the drones money held in there own accounts.
+### Why is it significantly interesting?
+This is significantly interesting because it allows us to create more diverse interactions between entities.
+This also creates a more realistic travel application similar to our modern apps like uber.
+There is now dynamics between robots, the drone, and recharge statrions, adding income to the trip process as well as adding payments as the robots pay for rides.
+### How does it add to the existing work?
+It adds to existing work because it allows the drone to collect tolls from the robots, as it is performing a service.
+And the Recharge stations toll the robots as well, being payed to recharge the battery of the drone.
+### Which design pattern did you choose to implement it and why?
+We used the decorator pattern as we wanted to wrap this with the battery as well as the entity it was with.
+Then we could update all these objects simultaneously.
+### Instruction to use this new feature (if the new feature is not user interactable, please mention this as well)
+NOT USER INTERACTABLE

 ## BATTERY
 ### What does it do?
 Our second feature is the Battery which allows our simulation to keep track of the drones battery.